 - “Be persistent.
 You will have to take up a number of issues on behalf of constituents and the answer is not always given or given right first time.”

 - “Try to understand how services are delivered.
 Go out and get experience with the people who work on the front line.”

-A lot was discussed at these hustings and too much to go into every area, so here are a few of the stand out points.
+A lot was discussed at these hustings and too much to go into great detail, but here are a few of the stand out points:

 In general, Labour spoke to improving partnership working with the sector and with communities, focusing more outcomes and needs, and empowering citizens and communities to decide where they want to see their money spent, through methods such as Participatory Budgeting.